MikoRopponen/secprogramming-project/README.md

 Project for secure programming- course

 TODO
-FIX THE BUG IN EVP DECRYPTION
+FIX THE BUG IN EVP DECRYPTION\n
-Add Nettle
+Add Nettle\n
-Use salt properly
+Use salt properly\n